The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Egg trying to sort things out.

-When Egg, (his Momma named him 'Aegon') asks Dunk if he is real knight, he's not asking for references and work history.
-To him a “real” knight is not a complete psychotic or a degenerate alcoholic.
-See, Egg has two brothers with the title but between them there isn’t one real knight.
+When Egg, (his Momma named him 'Aegon') asks Dunk if he is real knight, he's not asking for references or work history.
+See, Egg has two brothers with the title of "knight" but between them there isn’t one real knight.
 Or much of a decent human being.
+To Egg, a “real” knight is not a complete psychotic or a degenerate alcoholic.

 Here’s the rub, Dunk (Ser Duncan) is a knight of questionable provenance.
 As in there are no witnesses to Dunk’s knighting.
 No one remembers his former lord.
 Oh, and he’s a bit, um, threadbare even by lordless-knight standards.

 Through a comedy of virtues, Dunk ends up on the wrong side of the ruling family.
-Namely, Prince Aerion Targaryan, (Finn Bennett) a grandson of the king.
-Aerion wants blood for Dunk’s offense, (punching and kicking him in the face).
+Namely, Prince Aerion Targaryen, (Finn Bennett) a grandson of the king.
+Aerion wants blood for Dunk’s offenses.
+Some people, you kick them in the mouth and they take it all wrong.

 But as mighty and formidable as Aerion is, Dunk makes two of him.
 And this is perhaps George R.R.
 Martin’s greatest gift.
 He’s been around enough to know that the toughest tough guy seldom wants to mix it up with anyone big enough to pull a wagon and eat hay.